waterslidekid/stringhash_wasm/README.md

 # stringhash_wasm

 ## Purpose
-A WebAssembly version of the stringhash9a library from Waterslide so that it could be used withing web sites and Node.js.
+A WebAssembly version of the stringhash9a library from [Waterslide](https://github.com/waterslidekid/waterslide) so that it could be used withing web sites and Node.js.
+This takes the stringhash9a code written in C and makes it available in a browser using a compiled WebAssembly build.

 ## Running
 This includes a stripped down serial version of stringhash9a hashtable that can be used for set membership operations much like a bloom filter.